 The university encourages employees and students who may have substance abuse problems to seek professional advice and treatment.
-Wayne State University employees may obtain confidential assistance through the Wayne State University Employee Assistance Program Professionals at Ulliance, 800-448-8326; ulliance.com/eap.
+Wayne State University employees may obtain confidential assistance through the Wayne State University Employee Assistance Program at Ulliance, 800-448-8326; lifeadvisoreap. com.
 Students may seek confidential assistance by contacting Counseling and Psychological Services (CAPS) at 313-577-3398.

-SUSPENSION OF ELIGIBILITY FOR FINANCIAL AID

-FOR DRUG-RELATED OFFENSES
+SUSPENSION OF ELIGIBILITY FOR FINANCIAL AID FOR DRUG-RELATED OFFENSES